-Attention: The Cell Saver Elite+ device must be operated in an environment compatible to the requirements of the IEC/EN 60601-1-2 Standard, Electromagnetic Compatibility (EMC).
+Attention: The Cell Saver® Elite® + device must be operated in an environment compatible to the requirements of the IEC/EN 60601-1-2 Standard, Electromagnetic Compatibility (EMC).

 A power cord is supplied with the device.
 Do not replace the power cord with a substitute.
-If necessary, contact the local Haemonetics representative for a replacement.
+If necessary, contact the Haemonetics Customer Care Center for a replacement.
 Always ensure the power cord is connected to an appropriately grounded power source.

 Mobile radio frequency (RF) communication equipment not approved by Haemonetics and portable communication equipment can affect the system.
-The device should not be used near active high-frequency surgical equipment or in the RF shielded room of MRI equipment, where the intensity of electromagnetic disturbances is high.
-Any accessories and cables not approved by Haemonetics used in conjunction with the device may increase hazards and influence compatibility with EMC requirements.
+Any accessories and cables not approved by Haemonetics, used in conjunction with the device, may increase hazards and influence compatibility with EMC requirements.
 Therefore, non-approved accessories and cables must not be used.